decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-12-12-scalable-agreement.md

 Therefore, conditioned on $\|C\|\in[\ell,h]$, with probability at least $1-\delta_2$, we have $X\le m-q$, equivalently $\|C\setminus F\|\ge q$.

+### Notes

+* The protocol can be adapted to multi-valued agreement using a weak leader election instead of a weak common coin.
+* We will explore how to extend this protocol to Byzantine agreement in a future post.
+* Its a good exercise to verify that the protocol can obtain uniform agreement.
+* Its also a good exercise to add an explicit termination detection mechanism so that parties can know when to stop sending messages.

 Your thoughts on [Twitter]().